 Scholarly Commons Citation

 Gostin, Lawrence O., "The Epidemics of Injecting Drug Use and Blood-Borne Disease: A Public Health Perspective" (1997).
 Georgetown Law Faculty Publications and Other Works.
-Paper 749.
+749.